AllanKoder/Lethal-Terminal/README.md

 'Lethal Terminal' is an advanced terminal tool for automating disarming mines, turret, and easily performing macros with vim motions.

+Let's say that you were watching **player1** over the terminal, but you had to disarm traps for **player2** as well.
+How can you quickly disarm 5 turrets while keeping track of the other players?
+Well, this is the overkill tool for the job!
 <p align="center">
   <img src="./assets/lethal_terminal.ico" alt="Lethal Terminal icon" />
 </p>